onprem/infotsav/README.md

 # Infotsav
 Website for Infotsav '19, IIIT Gwalior

+Infotsav is a platform which gives a competitive and healthy atmosphere to compete, develop and nourish the creativity and innovation.The Annual Technical Festival of IIIT Gwalior.

 This website is built with the help of React and Node.js

 ### Frontend